Skye-XD/desktop-icons-ng/README.md

 - [x] ~~Reading a text drop on the desktop stopped working as dropactor.read_value_finish(result) does not seem to return the text dropped from Gnome 43 onwards :-(.
 Also see above- cannot read mime type directly from Gtk.DropTargetAsync.~~ Works with firefox, Chrome uses a different mechanism...

+- [ ] GNOME shortcuts allow an application window to be lowered, and they use the lower() method, sending the application window below the DING window.
+This is now detected by connecting to restacked signal to send the DING window back to the lowest position.
+Unfortunately results in flashing of icons.
+This needs to be fixed in GNOME shell to either not allowing an application window to be lowered with the lower() call, or if allowing lowering, to to it intelligently to reposition above the DING window.

 If this extension does not work for you, just deactivate it in extensions manager, and you can use the classic DING Gtk3 extension.

 Please report errors, and if you can fix it, please do so.
 See Contributing below.

 **THEME ISSUES**

 SINCE APRIL 16, 2023, veriosn 35, GTK4-DING IS A LIBADWAITA APPLICATION.
+ONLY DEFAULT LIBADWAITA THEME WILL WORK, GTK THEMES WILL NOT EXCEPT ICONS AND SELECTION/BACKGROUND COLORS.
 HOPEFULLY THERE WILL BE NO MORE ISSUES.
 PLEASE SEE BELOW FOR PREVIOUS VERSIONS.

 The most common issues users have reported so far pertains to issues with user installed themes.
 This sheds light and clarifies the issues.
 The most common issue is a white opaque window with no background image with icons on it, and desktop menus not changing to dark mode on Gnome theme changes.